j042/j042.github.io/content/authors/admin/_index.md

   - name: Korean
     percent: 100
   - name: English
-    percent: 99
+    percent: 90
   - name: German
-    percent: 99
+    percent: 90

 ---

 ## About Me

-I am a computational engineer and part of the research group Numerical Analysis and Design Methods at ILSB, TU Wien.
+Multi-disciplinary engineer with backgrounds in computational, automation, and mechanical engineering.
+Currently, I am part of the research group Numerical Analysis and Design Methods at ILSB, TU Wien.
 My research focuses on solving strongly coupled multiphysics problems using spline-based methods and deep generative modeling of high fidelity simulation results, as well as geometries.